HUNTER PACKING LIST

-We recommend bringing 3 pair of footwear: A slip on pair you can use around camp; the second should be comparable to Gortex, leather, uninsulated or up to 200 gram 8" high waterproof boot, you'll probably use this the most on the earlier hunts.
-The third pair should be a 600-800 thinsulate leather sided rubber bottom pack boot , this is for very cold temperatures that you might encounter more common in later hunts.
-Our weather is unpredictable and temperatures can change without notice .
+We recommend bringing 3 pairs of footwear: A pair you can slip on use around camp; the second should be comparable to Gortex, leather, uninsulated or up to 200 gram 8" high waterproof boot, you'll probably use this the most on the earlier hunts.
+The third pair should be a 600-800 Thinsulate leather sided rubber bottom pack boot, this is for very cold temperatures that you might encounter more common in later hunts.
+Our weather is unpredictable and temperatures can change without notice.

 We recommend hunters use compound bows that shoot up to 300fps.
 Draw weights need to be between 60 to 80#.
-Expandable broad heads do not get the penetration needed for elk.
-We recommend fixed 3 bladed 100 -125 chisel tips .
-Ideally we want a complete pass through.
-Two holes in an elk means more blood flowing.
+Expandable broadheads do not get the penetration needed for elk.
+We recommend fixed 3 blades 100 -125 chisel tips.
+Ideally, we want a complete pass through.
+Two holes in an elk mean more blood flowing.
 Multi-pin sights are most common now and have replaced the adjustable single pin sights.
 Most common pins are 20, 30, 40, and 50 yards.

 Zero in your rifle at 200 yards, Your goal should be to shoot a 3" group at 100 yards consistently.
 Our average shots are 200 yards.
 There is also a possibility of shooting a 10-20 yd shot in the trees if we can bugle them in.
 Know your bullet drop at 200, 300, 400 yards.
 There are trees, logs or rocks in many locations to get a good rest on.
 Some of the most common elk rifles are: .300, .7mm, .270, .280, & .30-06.
 We recommend a .300 caliber or larger and a .7mm and .270 are also very adequate.
 Remember, if you are flying, the airlines require a locking case and bullets need to be stored separately.